Lithuania - Europe

 • Keep evenings flexible

-On the ground, the first transfer is only good if it stays realistic all the way to the hotel: A short taxi or bus into the center both work, but the best first move depends on how tired you are because central Vilnius is close enough that simplicity usually wins.
+On the ground, the first transfer is only good if it stays realistic all the way to the hotel: A short taxi or bus into the center both work, but the easiest first move depends on how tired you are because central Vilnius is close enough that simplicity usually wins.

 Do not judge the city by the cheapest airport route on paper.
 Judge it by whether you still have energy left for dinner, a short walk, or one useful first stop after check-in.